 - Across the entire business — enterprise-level visibility gives safety directors, VPs of Safety, and Chief Compliance Officers the holistic performance picture required for strategic decision-making, executive reporting, and regulatory audit readiness.

-When organizations collect and compare meaningful safety data consistently across the business, they stop wasting energy on GIGO-driven safety programs and instead build the data foundation required for a functional, responsive, and continuously improving safety culture.
-This is precisely what Certainty Software is designed to enable — providing EHS teams with the digital inspection tools, standardized checklists, and reporting dashboards needed to collect consistent data, drive meaningful comparisons, and manage corrective actions through to closure across the entire organization.
+When organizations collect and compare meaningful safety data consistently across the business, they stop wasting energy on GIGO-driven safety programs.
+Instead, they build the data foundation for a functional, responsive, and continuously improving safety culture.
+This is precisely what Certainty Software enables.
+Specifically, it provides EHS teams with digital inspection tools, standardized checklists, and reporting dashboards.
+As a result, teams can collect consistent data, drive meaningful comparisons, and manage corrective actions through to closure across the entire organization.

 For more on Certainty Software, click here.